Heroh396/heroh396.github.io/life/_posts/2019-01-13-Best-epic-moment-in-anime-Sword-art-Online.md

 ---
 layout: post
-title:  Best epic moment in anime: Sword Art Online
+title: Best epic moment in anime (Kirito vs the Gleam Eyes)
-date:   2019-01-13 15:13
+date: 2019-01-13 15:32
-teaser: I want to share you my best epic moment in anime.
-It is the fighting bettwen Kirito-kun and The Gleam Eyes.
-You can watch this moment as attached full HD video.
+teaser: I want to share everyone about my best epic moment in anime.
+It is the fighting between Kirito-kun and The Gleam Eyes in the Sword art Online's anime.
+You cant watch this moment as attached full HD video.
 image: /imgs/life/anime/kirito_and_asuna.jpg
 author: heroh396
 comments: true
 shortUrl: